 A course which is generally an independent entity having its own separate identity, is also often referred to as a 'Module' in today's parlance, especially when we refer to a 'modular curricular structure'.
 A module may be studied in conjunction with other learning modules or studied independently.
 While it is a common practice to treat a single course as an independent module, there are instances where in a single 'Unit' or a Topic within a course is treated as a Module.
-For instance, one Topic in a course on 'Micro Economics' could be 'Market structure' such a topic would be called as 'Unit'.
+For instance, one Topic in a course on 'Accountancy & Financial Management' could be 'Accountancy' such a topic would be called as 'Unit'.
 If this Unit can operate as a single separate entity, it may be called a 'Module'.
-Every course in each subject under Faculty of Arts is a separate entity and hence it is a course.

 Structuring the entire curriculum of a programme in terms of independent modules helps to provide a lot of flexibility and choice for the learner.
 He/She can then work out his own combination of courses as per his/her own inclinations.